 And, indeed, deploying the Riddle diary, and, in fact, deploying it at that particular time, seems to be the sticking point of any attempt to understand or interpret where Lucius Malfoy is coming from.
 And it isn’t likely that we will ever be given any additional information to sort that issue with any certainty, either.

 On the one hand, we do not know just how much of the adventure of the Philosophers’ Stone Lucius Malfoy was ever made aware of.
 We assume that Severus Snape reported at least some of the business to him.
 He could hardly do less and maintain his “reliable source” persona.
 Besides, the Adventure of the Philosophers’ Stone had already managed to get away from the staff of Hogwarts.
-Dumbledore was not able to hush it up.
+Dumbledore was not able to completely hush it up, and may not have attempted to.
 Some version of the business (probably many versions of the business) was circulating throughout the castle by the time Harry regained consciousness.
 So Snape would have had to fill Lucius in on enough to maintain his cover.

-Consequently, we can assume that when the school year ended Lucius would have soon been made aware that Voldemort had possessed Professor Quirrell and made an attempt to stage his return.
-And failed.
+Consequently, we can assume that once the school year ended Lucius would have soon been made aware that Voldemort had possessed Professor Quirrell and made an attempt to stage his return.
+And failed at it.
 Lucius may have concluded that even if Voldemort was not dead, he was no longer to be regarded as an obstacle.

 On the other hand, we have Dobby’s claim that he had known of the plot of Bad Things planned to happen at Hogwarts “for months” by the time he showed up in #4 Privet Drive to deliver his warning.
 Strongly suggesting that the plot was already in the making before Lucius Malfoy learned of Voldemort’s abortive attempt to return.